vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 sending 0 instead, and similarly there was realistically no practical purpose for sending TTLs of 2^25 seconds (1 year) or more.
-There's also no record of TTLs in the wild having the most significant bit set in DNS-OARC's "Day in the Life" samples.
+There's also no record of TTLs in the wild having the most significant bit set in DNS-OARC's "Day in the Life" samples {{DITL}}.
 With no apparent reason for operators to use them intentionally, that leaves either errors or non-standard experiments as explanations as to why such TTLs might be encountered, with neither providing an obviously compelling reason as